 I’m always intrigued at how skilled children are at getting our attention.
 They quickly learn the fastest way to reach us, whether it is by making a lot of noise, provoking their sibling, or playing with something dangerous.

 Sometimes we get caught in a cycle of ‘catching the bad’ more often than ‘catching the good’.
-This means our children get the attention they’re wanting when they’re doing something we don’t want them doing.
+This means our children get the connection they’re seeking when they’re doing something we don’t want them doing.

 Recently, I visited my family in Australia and I was caught up in an interesting conversation with my brother.
 My nieces were playing in the background and they started to argue.
 One had hidden the other one’s toy and emotions were escalating.
-When we discovered the hidden toy, I asked my niece if she needed some attention from us, and she nodded.
+When we discovered the hidden toy, I asked my niece if she wanted some connection from us, and she nodded.

 Children use their behaviour to communicate.
 When they feel upset, they’re in their emotional brain, and they’re not able to access their words, but they still need to let us know what they need.
 If we can stay in our rational brain, we’re better able to understand what they are trying to communicate and then we can teach them what to do instead of provoking their sibling or playing with something dangerous.